YashasKarthik1/Python-Maze-solver-using-RL/README.md

 These QValues are saved in a JSON file, in the format "row col" as the key and the Qvalues of going up, down, left and right as the values in a single list.
 The Q-values are updated after every exploration cycle.

-For better understanding of the exploration and exploitation, the Q-values are plotted as a heatmap once the exploration is complete.:<br/>
+For better understanding of the exploration and exploitation, the Q-values are plotted as a heatmap once the exploration is complete.<br/>
+The following heatmap was the Qvalues after 10 hours of exploration:<br/>

 ![heatmap](heatmap.png)<br/>
+We can see that most of the maze has been left unexplored still.
+And the border of the maze have a lower QValue than the middle. due to the penalty of bumping into a wall.

 ## Usage